One reason for “Business Value Engineering”

 (b) identifying the MMFS (minimum marketable feature set).

-Perhaps we should also add to this:
+Perhaps we should also add:

 (c) identifying a “business model” that is reasonably attractive to customers and successful for the firm.